demirciAhmet/periodiCpp/non-func requirement.md

 9-Visualization:
 The periodic table interface should provide clear and visually appealing representations of element properties.

-10-Sorting Efficiency:
-Element sorting based on selected properties should be efficient, even with a large dataset.
 These non-functional requirements ensure that the application not only performs specific functions but also meets user expectations regarding speed, reliability, and overall user experience.